goblinbot/eos-beacon/README.md

 **THE** interfactional service for displaying & propagating information to the entire base, colony or ship.

-*Eos-Beacon is a Node JS application used in the sci-fi larp, Eos Frontier, located in the Netherlands.
+*Eos-Beacon is a Node JS application used in the Dutch sci-fi larp Eos Frontier.
 Realised by: Thijs Boerma, and tweaked with help from several players and gamemasters.
 Special shout outs to Arius, Mai, Rabochiy and SLmar.*

 ## online mirror ##